 Compatibility: Desktop App integrates your phone system functionality seamlessly onto your computer for both Mac® and PC users

 Micollab is Mitel's softphone, which is designed to integrate with the Mitel range of business VoIP services.

 Here's how Mitel describes Micollab:

 With the MiCollab Client Softphone, road warriors and teleworkers can enjoy the same intuitive communications management as Mitel Business IP Phone users from a remote PC or laptop.
-When remotely connected to the MiVoice Business or Mitel MiVoice Office via a secure network connection, mobile users can make and receive calls as though they were inside the corporate network.
-The MiCollab Client Softphone also lets features call recording on your computer, unified communications, add customized ring tones, and configure HID-compliant USB devices through an intuitive user interface.
+Mobile users can make and receive calls as though they were inside the corporate network when remotely connected to the MiVoice Business or Mitel MiVoice Office via a secure network.
+The MiCollab Client Softphone also lets features call recording on your computer, unified communications, add customised ring tones, and configure HID-compliant USB devices through an intuitive user interface.

 Here's how Cisco describes Jabber: